andygarfield/WorshipUp/README.md

 Then go to http://localhost:8080

-## General idea
-Mostly copy OpenSong in organization abilities, but have a central server so that multiple people can work on the worship service throughout the week.

 ## Configurations
 People who are setting up the system can choose from a few different configurations.
 These are ordered by simplest to most complex.